ubergeekady/TechNotebooks/Readme.md

 This is work in progress...

-The aim is to make in-depth reference documents for popular programming languages.
+The aim is to make in-depth tutorials for popular programming languages.